Skip to main content

 Differences in the questionnaire

 Due to the modular design of Food and You 2, some questions (core modules) are asked in every wave, whereas other questions are only present in certain waves.
 For some questions, the base will vary between waves.
 This is due to changes in the questions available for filtering, and/or their inclusion in the postal questionnaire.
-Please see the Wave 6 Tables User Guide for details.
+Please see the Tables User Guide for details.

 The table below notes which modules were present in each wave of the survey, though note the content of each module varied somewhat between waves, as outlined above.